encukou/snake-workshop/lessons/fast-track/if/index.md

 UNAUTHORIZED ENTRY!
 ```

-"More options"
+## More options

 Sometimes it happens that a program needs to decide between multiple options.
 For this purpose, the `elif` command is used (short for "else if" in English).

-"By using this method, it is possible to comment on the volume of the music."
+By using this method, it is possible to comment on the volume of the music.

 Ask about the volume, remember the numerical response.
 * When the volume is up to 20: